dirkkelly/dirkkelly/content/politics/america/biden-inauguration.md

 image: ''
 ---

-Today is an overall good day in politics but we also have to be balanced in our reconing.
+Today is an overall good day in politics but we also have to be balanced in our reckoning.
 There are significant issues in the United States that need to be resolved and will take a significant change in policy from the Democrats norm.

 The Young Turks are really covering this fantastically, I'll end up going back to watch the whole coverage.